 How Accurate Are Tarot Card Readings?

 I’m just going to say it straight: tarot cards are never wrong.
-You may well disagree with me, but it’s a fact.
+You may disagree with me, but it’s a fact.
 The cards are always spot on.
-Where accuracy comes into question is how the reader interprets the cards and delivers the message.
+Accuracy depends on how the reader interprets the cards and delivers the message.
 But even before that, before the cards are even laid out, there is much to consider.

 - The unknowable future